Reflections (B. B. King album)

-Reflections is the fortieth studio album by B.B.
+Reflections is an album by B.B.
 King, released in 2003.
 It pays tribute to the big band sound of King's youth.

 Critical reception

 PopMatters wrote that "among all the honorable, likable, vaguely disappointing numbers, there is one song, King's own 'Neighborhood Affair,' that provides a startling reminder that B.B.
 King is not simply a blues icon, not simply the affable symbol of a music that even non-fans can identify."
 The Washington Post called the album "safe and predictable" and "a minor footnote" in King's career.